code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-consumer-producer-example.md

 In order to verify that we are able to send and receive a message to and from ActiveMQ, a basic `SpringJmsApplicationTest` test case is used.
 It contains a `testReceive()` unit test case that uses the `Sender` to send a message to the <var>'helloworld.q'</var> queue on the ActiveMQ message broker.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.

 An embedded ActiveMQ broker is automatically started by using an [EmbeddedActiveMQBroker JUnit Rule](http://activemq.apache.org/how-to-unit-test-jms-code.html#HowToUnitTestJMSCode-UsingTheEmbeddedActiveMQBrokerJUnitRule(ActiveMQ5.13)){:target="_blank"}.
+We have added a dedicated <var>application.yml</var> properties file under <var>src/test/resources</var> that contains the VM URI to connect with the broker.

 > Note that as the embedded broker gets shutdown once the unit test cases are finished, we need to stop our `Sender` and `Receiver` before this happens in order to avoid connection errors.
 This is done by calling a `close()` on the `ApplicationContext` using the `@AfterClass` annotation.